-In New York City in 2016, the NYPD responded to over 91,000 intimate partner-related domestic incident reports and there were 83,600 calls to the NYC Domestic Violence Hotline.
-Many of these New Yorkers sought help from NYC Health + Hospitals’ doctors, nurses, psychiatrists, psychologists and social workers.
+Every year, the New York City Police Department responds to over 250,000 domestic incident reports.
+Of these incidents, about half are intimate partner-related.
+Many of these New Yorkers seek help from NYC Health + Hospitals’ doctors, nurses, psychiatrists, psychologists and social workers.
 Here is an overview of the services we provide:

 Domestic Violence Coordinators

 Specially-trained domestic violence coordinators are on staff throughout the health care system to work with patients who are victims of intimate partner abuse, elder abuse, or sex trafficking.
 Patients are referred to the coordinators by a member of their health care team.
 The coordinators provide screening, referrals, documentation of injuries, photographs of injuries if the patient wants that service, and help in developing a safety plan.
 Once the patient leaves the hospital or doctor’s office, the coordinator follow-ups within a week to offer additional help if needed.